HADDADSOHAIB/shooter/README.md

 # Shooter Game

 This project is a shooter game build using phaser 3 engine.
-This is the final project of javscript module of [Microverse](https://www.microverse.org/)
+This is the final project of javascript module of [Microverse](https://www.microverse.org/)

 ## Video presentation